 Ease of Use

-Assuming you are technologically savvy, the IQ is easy to set up and use earning an 8 of 10 for ease of use.
+Assuming you are technologically savvy, the IQ is easy to set up and use.
 While set up is manual and requires plugging it in and downloading the app, it is super easy and the app walks you through with enough help even tech-challenged parents should have no problems.
 It can have a short delay time depending on your internet speed, but we didn't experience any delay that would be cause for concern.

 The app is straightforward and the on-screen icons are intuitive.
 The most used features are on the main viewing screen and the menu is easy to find and use.
 The downside is the Nest app will not continue to monitor if you open another app or place a phone call.
 You'll get email alerts, but this is not useful for monitoring your little one.

-The IQ plugs in and has no battery backup earning it a 10 of 10 for battery life.
+The IQ plugs in and has no battery backup.
 The battery duration of your parent device will depend on what you use and whether or not you are using it for other things outside of the Nest app.
-Given that the NEst app doesn't play well with other apps or placing a call, we suggest you use something other than your primary cell phone for monitoring.
+Given that the Nest app doesn't play well with other apps or placing a call, we suggest you use something other than your primary cell phone for monitoring.

-The IQ earned an 8 of 10 for features in this review.
-This product isn't baby-centric but it does come with loads of features you might find interesting now or later when you find new uses for the camera outside of baby.
+The IQ isn't baby-centric but it does come with loads of features you might find interesting now or later when you find new uses for the camera outside of baby.
 Some of the features require a subscription to Nest Aware storage in the Cloud.
 While useful for security, we aren't sure that the majority of the features are useful for keeping tabs on a crying infant.

 - 2-way talking